dfinity/examples/motoko/simple-to-do/README.md

    (3) Deploy the project")
    ```

-1. Complete a to-do checklist item by invoking the `completeTodo` method of
+1. Complete a to-do checklist item by invoking the `completeTodo` method.
-   your canister.

    ```text
    dfx canister call simple_to_do completeTodo '(1)'
    ```

-1. Display the to-do checklist by invoking the `showTodos` method of your
+1. Display the to-do checklist by invoking the `showTodos` method.
-   canister.

    ```text
    dfx canister call simple_to_do showTodos